ArashAh/version_control_workshop/part-4.md

     git pull
     ```
     - Check the Git Graph first
-    - Switch to collab-br and merge the main into it
+    - Switch to collab-br and merge main into it
     ```bash
     git switch collab-br
     git merge main